Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 - Southern Miss has covered the spread one time this year.

-- The Golden Eagles have yet to cover the spread this season when underdogs by 2.5 points or more.
+- This season, the Golden Eagles are winless against the spread when entering a game as an underdog of 2.5 points or more.

-- Southern Miss' games this season have hit the over one time in four opportunities (25%).
+- Southern Miss' games this year have hit the over on one of four set point totals (25%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.